rangesecurity/oracle-example/README.md

 Switchboard hashes the serialized feed proto → feed_id.

-2. Request a Quote
+2. Request a Quote `getOracleJobSignature()`:

-`getOracleJobSignature()`:
+- Passes the feed directly to Switchboard’s `fetchQuoteIx`

-- Uploads the feed to Crossbar (Switchboard backend)
+- Oracles execute the feed tasks, sign the result, and return a quote
-- Requests an oracle quote for that feed
+- No need to pre-store the feed on Crossbar — it’s processed on-demand

 Returns: